WORKSHOP CONTENT & LEARNING OUTCOMES

 Ian has worked year-round for the RSPB since 2018 as both volunteer and employee, in the hills of Northern England.
 His role entails carrying out bird surveys and monitoring and protecting endangered birds of prey.

-His work for the RSPB also involves environmental monitoring and protection, including high moorland fire-watch and reporting invasive plant species which impact the fragile uplands environment.
+His work also involves environmental monitoring and protection, including high moorland fire-watch and monitoring invasive plant species which impact the fragile uplands environment.

 WHAT HAPPENS AFTER THE EVENT